iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 - An account shall have only one valid state in the ledger.
 - Smart contract chain state transitions are triggered by requests in the ledger.
 - A request is a ledger entity belonging to the account with tokens and data.
-- The account can identifiy and control requests.
+- The account can identify and control requests.
 - Fallback mechanism needs to be in place in case the requests are not picked up.
 - When request is completed in a state transition, it should be atomically removed from the ledger.